Extra TopicsDeep Dive

 ⚛️ The Geiger-Muller (GM) Tube

-Figure 1: How a Geiger-Muller tube works — radiation ionises argon gas, creating a pulse of current detected by the counter
+Figure 2: Inside the GM tube — radiation ionises argon gas, freed electrons accelerate to the central anode, producing a pulse of current the counter registers.

 The Geiger-Muller (GM) tube is the most important radiation detector in GCSE physics.
 It measures the count rate — the number of radioactive decay events detected per unit time.